Work Visa

 Tax System: Rates, Deductions and Filing Deadlines in Vietnam

 Vietnam's personal income tax rates range from 5% to 35% based on income brackets.
 Social security contributions are mandatory, with employees contributing 8% of their salary.
-Employers contribute 17.
+Employers contribute 17.5% to social security on behalf of employees.

 In Ho Chi Minh City, filing deadlines are typically by March 31st.
 Tax deductions include personal allowances of VND 11,000,000 (~USD 462, ~EUR 429) per month and dependent allowances of VND 4,400,000 (~USD 185, ~EUR 172) per dependent.